jax-ml/jax/docs/new_docs/101/transformations.md

 check_grads(loss, (W, b), order=2)  # check up to 2nd order derivatives
 ```

-`jax.grad` is one entry point into a much deeper autodiff system: Jacobians
+`jax.grad` is one entry point into a much deeper autodiff system built on the
-with {func}`jax.jacobian`, forward- and reverse-mode primitives
-{func}`jax.jvp` and {func}`jax.vjp`, efficient Hessians, and custom derivative
+fundamental {func}`jax.jvp` and {func}`jax.vjp` transformations.
+Those are
-rules.
-Those are covered in the advanced autodiff docs; see the
+covered in the advanced autodiff docs; see {ref}`jax-301`.
-{doc}`autodiff cookbook </notebooks/autodiff_cookbook>` to go deeper.

 ## Automatic vectorization with `jax.vmap`

 {func}`jax.vmap` transforms a function written for single inputs into one that
-works on batches of inputs.
-Consider a function that computes the convolution
+works efficiently on batches of inputs.
+Consider a function that computes the
-of two one-dimensional vectors:
+convolution of two one-dimensional vectors:

 ```{code-cell}
 x = jnp.arange(5.0)